sidristij/dotnetbook/book/en/LifetimeManagement/2-Disposable.md

 **FileEntry Class** [cmsinterop.cs](http://referencesource.microsoft.com/#mscorlib/system/deployment/cmsinterop.cs,eeedb7095d7d3053,references)

 > This code is written in a hurry just to close the issue.
-Obviously, the author wanted to do something but changed his mind and kept a flawed solution
+Obviously, the author wanted to do something but changed their mind and kept a flawed solution

 ```csharp
 internal class FileEntry : IDisposable